vnessa-su/PierresTreats.Solution/README.md

 ## Description

 MVC pattern web app that associates different treats with different flavors, and vice versa.
-All treats/flavors and their associations to one another are stored in a MySQL database.
+There are also orders that are associated with registered users, containing treats and their quantities in the order.
+All treats/flavors/orders and their associations to one another are stored in a MySQL database.
 Using EF Core Identity, a user can register an account as well as log in/out.
 A user that is not logged in can still view the treat and flavor lists, and their details, but can not add, delete, or edit anything on the site.
+Only users that are logged in can create/delete/edit/view orders.

 ## User Story